DinoVukelic/New-Graph-for-Data-Extraction/README.md

                     ' Find min and max times
                     For i = 1 To machineTimes(category).Count
+                        On Error Resume Next
                         numericTime = machineTimes(category).Item(i)
+                        If Err.Number = 0 Then
-                        If numericTime < minTime Then minTime = numericTime If numericTime > maxTime Then maxTime = numericTime Next i
+                            If numericTime < minTime Then minTime = numericTime If numericTime > maxTime Then maxTime = numericTime End If
+                        On Error GoTo 0
+                    Next i

                     ' Write to report